Exclusive: OnePlus Nord CE 5G is official, and it’ll be cheaper than a OnePlus 9

 He also claimed “users can expect this to be one of the most affordable 5G smartphones available within the North American market.”
 That isn’t an exact price, but we should hopefully hear more from the company on that in the near future.

-It may well be that this handset is very similar to the OnePlus N100 but with 5G connectivity, but exactly what we can expect from this next smartphone is very unclear at the moment.
+It may well be that this handset is very similar to the OnePlus N100, but this time it will come with 5G connectivity which the original handset did not.
+Exactly what we can expect from this next smartphone is very unclear at the moment.

 - These are the best OnePlus phones you can buy right now